Stochastic Treatment Choice with Empirical Welfare Updating: Optimal stochastic assignment and convergence of welfare

 \subsection{Bounding expected welfare risk}

 Seeing as experimental data provides only an insight into the welfare performance of any policy in the target population, a very natural question to ask is how much we can expect $R^{\Pi}_{S}$ to differ from $R^{\Pi}$ for any given $\Pi$.
-We provide an answer to this question here.

-\begin{theorem} Suppose that \cref{ASS:EV,ASS:U,ASS:BO,ASS:SO} are satisfied, and $n\geq8$.
+We provide an answer to this question here. \begin{theorem} Suppose that \cref{ASS:EV,ASS:U,ASS:BO,ASS:SO} are satisfied, and $n\geq8$.
 Then, for any $0<\epsilon<1$ and $\Pi\in\mathscr{M}$ that is absolutely continuous with respect to $\pi_0$, the following inequality holds with probability at least $1- \epsilon$ in terms of $P^{n}$:

-\end{theorem} We present a proof of this theorem in \cref{PROOF:th2}.
+\end{theorem} We present a proof of this theorem in \cref{PROOF:PAC}.
 The proof builds upon \citet[\S Lemma 3]{Begin2016}, which offers a flexible approach that allows for the recovery of many different PAC-Bayes bounds.
 The approach centres around a convex function of $R^{\Pi}$ and $R^{\Pi}_{S}$, which we specify so as to recover the form that is presented in \citet[see \S (8) in \citealp{Begin2016}]{McAllester2003}.
 We leverage results in \citet[\S Lemma 3 and \S Theorem 1]{Maurer2004}, exploiting the properties of Bernoulli random variables and convex functions, to adapt \citet{Begin2016} and the bound that is presented therein to allow for heterogeneous cost (in lieu of the standard binary loss function that is prevalent in the classification literature and that is studied in \citealp{Begin2016}).